 Financial default risk is the risk borne by the public entity that the private sector entity will have financial difficulties that will prevent it from performing its duties according to the P3 contract's terms.
 Unless there are flaws with the project itself, projects for which a private partner is in financial difficulty can generally be sold to another private sector entity or to a government entity, which allows for continuity of operations.
-An example is the South Bay Expressway P3 project in San Diego, CA, which went into bankruptcy and was sold to the San Diego Association of Governments, a government entity.
-In normal circumstances, a P3 agreement would be set up to allow for lender step-in rights prior to the private sector entity's default.
-The lenders would then be able to manage the project while ensuring that the public agency is fully involved in the process.
+An example is the South Bay Expressway P3 project in San Diego, CA, which went into bankruptcy and was sold to the San Diego Association of Governments (SANDAG), a government entity.
+Normally, a P3 agreement is set up to allow for lender step-in rights prior to the private sector entity's default.
+The lenders are then able to manage the project while ensuring the public agency is fully involved in the process.